Topsakal-Lab/.github/profile/README.md

 ## 📡 About Us
--  We are a research group run by [Dr. Erdem Topsakal](https://egr.vcu.edu/directory/erdem.topsakal/) in the College of Engineering at Virginia Commonwealth University in Richmond, VA.
-We have active research in wireless communications, wearable and textile-based RF designs, and medical device security.
+-  The Topsakal Lab GitHub Org is the primary code organization method for a research group run by [Dr. Erdem Topsakal](https://egr.vcu.edu/directory/erdem.topsakal/) in the College of Engineering at Virginia Commonwealth University in Richmond, VA.
+-  We have active research in a number of topics centered on medical & RF applications, including:
+      - Wireless communications, design, simulation, and implementation.
+      - Wearable and textile-based RF designs.
+      - RF shielding and filtering.
+      - Medical device security.
+      - AI and LLM integration and applications.

 <br>